hjkgrp/starter-hugo-research-group/content/authors/yaelc/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Postdocs
+- Alumni
 ---
 Yael joined the group as a postdoc in February 2020.
 She received her Ph.D. at Hebrew University of Jerusalem with Prof. Roi Baer.
 Her dissertation was focused on a stochastic approach to thermal density functional theory within the warm dense matter regime.
-In the Kulik group, she is working on the interface of electronic structure method development with machine learning methods.
+In the Kulik group, she worked on the interface of electronic structure method development with machine learning methods.